meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 ```

-This is a pretty basic contract that has the price of the product from this supplier and a withdraw functionality to withdraw the money to the owner account.
+This is a pretty basic contract.
+It has the price of the product and a withdraw functionality to withdraw the money to the owner's account.
 `this.balance` is built in to get the balance of a contract.

-We will need to make some changes to the first contract.
+We will need to make some changes to the first Vending contract.
-We need to add a place to store the supplier contract `Supplier s;` and the supplier contract address.
+Add a place to store the supplier contract and the supplier contract address `Supplier s;`.
 Then we will make a method to set this supplier.

 ```